-MFPRSI's annual report for fiscal year 2023 was prepared by MFPRSI staff using data gathered from various sources including MFPRSI's actuarial services provider, HUB International, investment consultant, Marquette Associates, and communications consultant, Wixted & Co.
-The two feature articles about Jeff Cayler and Bill Ell were written by Wixted & Co.
+MFPRSI's annual report for fiscal year 2024 was prepared by MFPRSI staff using data gathered from various sources including MFPRSI's actuarial services provider, HUB International, investment consultant, Marquette Associates, and communications consultant, Wixted & Co.
+The feature article, Academy Empowers Next Generation of Women Firefighters, Police, & Military, was written by Wixted & Co.

-The firm of Eide Bailly LLP conducted an audit for the period ending June 30, 2023.
+The firm of Eide Bailly LLP conducted an audit for the period ending June 30, 2024.
 A copy of the audit report has been provided to each of the employing cities and is viewable at www.mfprsi.org.
 Copies of the report are also available at MFPRSI's office in West Des Moines, Iowa.